juanfranfdezGit/dashboardTravl/README.md

 # Travl Dashboard frontend

-Frontend app for travl dashboard React
+Frontend app for travl dashboard with React